 Academic study completed in support of an internship experience with a partner institution.
 An Allegheny faculty member assigns and evaluates the academic work done by the student.
 May be repeated for credit.
 Prerequisite: Permission of instructor.
-Distribution Requirements: none.

 Classical Studies

 CLSST 529 - Internship: Classical Studies